 - Presentation Skills – Summary of the important things that create a first impression: Presentation skills

-Membership is free and open to all women in the mining industry, wherever you work WIM (UK) provides information and great networking opportunities to its members, and promotes the role of women in the mining industry and the sector as a career choice for women.
+Membership is free and open to all women in the mining industry.
+Wherever you work, WIM provides information and great networking opportunities to its members and promotes the role of women in the mining industry and the sector as a career choice for women.